LorianSchweikert/DeNovo_Transcriptome/cegma.md

 - -v :: option for verbose output
 - -T 4 :: number of threads
 - -g :: input fasta file

+Finally, to estimate transcriptome sequencing coverage, which is required for the submission of transcriptome to NCBI TSA, repeat the mapping step and output the summary statistics.
+This time, map the trimmed reads back to the final filtered assembly.
+The total number of bases mapped to the filtered assembly divided by the total number of bases in the assembly equals the transcriptome coverage.